Cheap Portable Air Conditioners

-For example, the LG LP1419IVSM is one of the most expensive 14,000 BTU units on the market.
-It normally retails for around $700 with a SACC of 10,000 BTUs.
+For example, the Midea Duo (MAP14S1TBL) is one of the most expensive 14,000 BTU units on the market.
+It normally retails for about $625 with a SACC of 12,000 BTUs.

 Comparing units in different BTU categories

-The same exercise can be done to compare units in different BTU categories.
+The same exercise demonstrated above can be done to compare units in different BTU categories.

-Using $/SACC ratio to determine which portable air conditioner to buy
+Using SACC/$ ratios to determine which portable air conditioner to buy

 Long term cost